nycAndyT66/AP-FRQs-2025/README.md

 This repository contains my solutions and reflections for the AP Computer Science exam taken on 5/7/25.
 While reviewing the released questions, I've documented my approach, insights gained, and areas for future growth.

 ## Exam Experience
-### In this section, I reflect on my overall experience taking the AP Computer Science exam:
+In this section, I reflect on my overall experience taking the AP Computer Science exam:

 - My preparation strategy for the exam included writing down notes of what I can remember and going over harder topics with video guides.
 - The most challenging aspects of the exam were analysis of long written codes to find a possible return statement of the code or a missing line of the code.
 - Time management techniques that worked well for me is skipping over questions that might take too long to fully analyze and outlining the code.
-- Mental strategies I used when encountering difficult questions is proccess and elimination with some choices being relatively similar which could be eliminated most of the itme.
+- Mental strategies I used when encountering difficult questions is proccess and elimination with some choices being relatively similar which could be eliminated most of the time.

 ## Growth Opportunities
 Through this review process, I've identified these areas for continued learning: